 Keep in mind that this year's theme is “Fabricating the Commons,” looking at how we can produce and share knowledge and tools based on peer production to create a sustainable future for everyone.

 Want to share your initiatives?
-Use the link below to submit a project!
+Use the link below to submit your proposals!

 If you want to lead a workshop during the Fab Festival, write to us at [email protected]

 This is an opportunity for you to be a part of the biggest Digital Fabrication event in the world!